Construction Debris Recycling

 Develop a construction waste management plan.

-Fill out a Construction Waste Management Plan, showing who will be collecting the four required recyclable materials (wood, metal, cardboard and aggregates) and where they will be recycled.
+Fill out a Construction Waste Management Plan or Demolition Construction Waste Management Plan, showing who will be collecting the required recyclable materials and where they will be recycled.
 This plan must be submitted with the building permit application.
 Information on local hauling companies, salvage and deconstruction businesses and recycling facilities can be found on our Construction & Demolition Debris Resource Sheet.

 Post the plan at the job site.

 Be sure everyone working on the project, including subcontractors, understands the Construction Waste Management Plan and commits to following through with it.

 Implement the plan.

 Post-signage to help ensure the designated materials are separated from other construction waste.
 Monitor receptacles to ensure materials aren’t ending up in the wrong container.
 Code Compliance and Building Inspectors will be spot checking during site visits.

 Provide final documentation.

 At the end of the project, fill out the final portions of the Construction Waste Management Plan or Demolition Construction Waste Management Plan and provide documentation of the volumes or weights of recyclables and trash that were generated by your project.

 Note: These are suggestions, and are not required by current Fort Collins building code.